enasequence/pipelite/README.md

 Pipeline starts up a web service with a basic monitoring interface, takes care of the pipeline and schedule executions and stores the execution state in a relational database.

+Please note that no new classes should be added to the ```pipelite```  package or any of its sub-packages except for pipeline and schedule configurations that should be in ```pipelite.pipeline``` and ```pipelite.schedule``` packages.
+This will allow pipeline and schedule configurations to be picked up pipelite while no other classes will accidentially override any pipelite classes.

 ### How to start up Pipelite

 Pipelite is a Spring java application distributed as a regular maven jar archive.
 The jar should be added as a